2K Crafts

 • Teresa Collins Signature Essentials Collection 12×12 Clear Paper

-• Teresa Collins Wanderlust 12×12 Double-Sides Paper
+• Teresa Collins Wanderlust 12×12 Double-Sided Paper

-• Xyron Mega Runner
+• Xyron Mega Runner adhesive

 • Washable marker